Form: A twining vine.

 so chemical fertilizers must be avoided.

-Mulch: Use organic mulch to shield the roots from winter freezes, especially in zone 8.
+Mulch: Use organic mulch to shield the roots from winter freezes, especially in zones 8b and 9.

 Planting: Can be grown in a container.